 What to see in Chile

-The list of attractions in Chile are as long as the country itself.
-The best of these lie in the country's vast wilderness although Santiago, the capital city, has some impressive attractions showcasing its history.
-These include the Chilean Museum of Pre-Columbian Art and Plaza de Armas.
+The list of attractions in Chile is as long as the country itself.
+The best of these lie in the country's vast wilderness areas, although Santiago, the capital city, also has an impressive sightseeing offering, and the nearby city of Valparaiso is increasingly drawing global attention with its street art and bohemian atmosphere.

 At an altitude of 13,760 feet (4,300m), El Tatio is one of the world's highest geyser fields, and possibly the hottest.…